Amount of rent for a privately owned dwelling

 The amount of rent applied to the last tenant must be shown in the lease.

-The landlord can increase this rent in only some cases.
+The landlord can only increase the rent in certain cases.

-The date of signing of the lease is decisive:
+The date of signature of the lease is decisive:

 Répondez aux questions successives et les réponses s’afficheront automatiquement